-Hunt County Appraisal District will close early July 2nd at 3:00 and will be closed through Friday July 3rd in observance of Independence Day.
-Our office will resume regular business hours Monday July 6th.
+Hunt County Appraisal District will be closed Monday January 18th in observance of Martin Luther King Jr. Day.
+Our office will resume regular business hours Tuesday January 19th.

 WARNING REGARDING HOMESTEAD APPLICATIONS